openintegrationhub/Data-and-Domain-Models/evaluations/schema.md

 * is infrastructure agnostic,
 * foster an iterative design process,
 * uses a tight and simple notation,
-* provides only one API endpoint
+* provides one unified API endpoint
   * which is seamlessly extensible
   * where clients define custom payloads,
+  * which they discover at their finger tips,
 * and is machine readable from ground up.

 [GraphQL cheat sheet](sources/graphql-shorthand-notation-cheat-sheet.pdf)